tylerwray/elixir-plaid/README.md

 > Simply Beautiful Elixir bindings for the [Plaid API](https://plaid.com/docs/api).

-BETA: I'm working to get this library to a v1 state, and then I'll be publishing it to HEx.
-It is not yet intended for production use.

 Full Documentation on [HexDocs](https://hexdocs.pm/elixir_plaid).

+## Beware of v0

+I'm working to get this library to a `v1` state, until then it is considered un-stable and can make breaking changes while using the leading-zero `0.x.x` version number according to the semver specification.

 ## Motivation & Principles